pureskillgg/glhf/README.md

   as a factory function, thus is can access all dependencies registered using `registerDependencies`.

-The options for parsers, serializers, wrappers, and strategies are advanced features which are stable, but not yet fully documented.
-They are used internally to create the included handler factories.
-Please refer to the code for how they may be used.

-Parsers and serializers should be agnostic to details of user input and response content.
-They are not expected to throw runtime errors.
-If a parsers or serializer throws, it indicates an bug in its implementation, or a bad configuration (e.g., trying to parse payloads for the wrong event type).

 ### Handler Factories

-All handler functions return a new handler factory with identical signature:
+All exported handler functions return a new handler factory with identical signature:
   1. `parameters`: The [AWS Config Executor] parameters to load.
   2. `t`: The AVA `t` object (if running inside AVA).
   3. `overrideDependencies`: A function with signature `(container, config) => void` which will be called immediately after `registerDependencies`.

 These arguments are all designed to facilitate testing.
 See [`handlers`](./handlers) and [`test/handlers`](./test/handlers).